 Lou Reed and the Velvet Underground are the point in rock n roll where rock becomes alternative.
 Really it’s simply because their sound, attitude, and lyrical themes were so far removed from the rock music that was popular at the time.
 Sure, they were playing guitars and drums, but everything else about the group seemed to come out of a universe entirely removed from anything that rock radio offered at the time.

 They effectively planted the seeds for punk rock and art rock, which in itself sounds unfathomable if you consider some of the bands representing those genres.
 Generations of artists that followed them imitate them in one way or another.
 But just as with Dylan, where so much of his work is part of the collective consciousness, Velvet Underground has been copied so much that many of the groups doing it now, may not even be aware of this.

-Sweet Jane is one of the Velvet Undeground’s most famous songs, not least of all because of the great melody and classic verse-chorus-verse song structure.
-It appeared on Loaded, the last Velvet Underground album to feature singer, guitarist and main songwriter Lou Reed.
+Sweet Jane is one of the Velvet Underground’s most famous songs, not least of all because of the great melody and classic verse-chorus-verse song structure.
+It appeared on Loaded, the last Velvet Underground album to feature singer, guitarist, and main songwriter Lou Reed.
 The original studio album featured a more polished production then their first three previous records.
 This works in the advantage of the more upbeat, almost anthemic, Loud Reed penned song.
 Beyond the catchy tune there is, as would be expected, a great dose of Reed’s witty and twisted Sweet Jane lyrics: